satya-das/cib/README.md

 ```

-`__zz_cib_decl` is needed to ensure both library and client uses same calling convention for calling functions across the component boundary. `stdcall` is chosen by default because that is what most compilers support.
+`__zz_cib_decl` is needed to ensure both library and clients use same calling convention for calling functions across the component boundary. `stdcall` is chosen by default because that is what most compilers support.
 It can be changed to something different if library vendor wants to use other appropriate calling convention.

 **Type definiton of opaque pointers used by client**: